 The Bottom Line

-Hair loss is prevalent and affects a large population; however, it should not be ignored.
+Hair loss is prevalent and affects a large population; however, do some research on what is alopecia as it should not be ignored.
 You have the power to implement some changes in your lifestyle that could effectively reduce hair loss.